syrianarchive/yemeniarchive-investigations/about/index.md

 - Attacks against civilians
 - Attacks against water sources
 - Attacks against humanitarian relief personnel and objects
-- Civilian casualties as a result of alleged Russian attacks
 - Civilian casualties as a result of alleged coalition attacks
 - Civilian casualties as a result of alleged attacks by armed groups
 - Civilian casualties as a result of alleged attacks by Yemeni government forces
 - Civilian casualties as a result of alleged attacks by pro-Yemeni government forces
 - Plunder and theft
 - Coalition airstrikes in Yemen
-- Russian airstrikes in Yemen

 Additional value is added to the material by recording as much metadata and chain of custody information as possible, including **location, date and origin**.
 This contextualises material by addressing the questions of **when, where and what happened in a specific incident which will help viewers to identify and understand it**.